dulvui/simondalvai.org/src/content/blog/godot-ios-upload.md

 ## How does the action work?
 The action uses only macOS built-in command line tools like `xcodebuild` and `xcrun` and has no third party dependencies.
-So we can be sure that it always works with the tools Apple itself provides.
-There are alternatives like [Fastlane](https://fastlane.tools/) that is a powerful tool to make even more things than uploading the app to the App Store.
-But for this use-case the built-in tools are enough.
+So you can be sure that it always works with the tools Apple itself provides.

-First a check is made to see if the action actually runs on a macOS runner, because it wouldn't work on a Linux or Windows runner.
+First, a check is made to see if the action actually runs on a macOS runner, because it wouldn't work on a Linux or Windows runner.
 ```yml
 - name: Check is running on mac-os
     if: runner.os != 'macos'